Improve your health with these tasty foods high in magnesium, plus get 20 delicious magnesium-rich recipes!

 Magnesium regulates blood pressure, is required for energy production, maintains bone health, supports a healthy immune system, and stabilizes your heart rhythm.
 It also regulates blood glucose levels, keeps you regular (we’re talking bathroom regular here), and helps maintain normal nerve and muscle function.
 Health conditions magnesium might help with include:

 Research has suggested that up to 50% of people with migraines may be deficient in magnesium.
 And several studies suggest that magnesium may reduce the frequency of migraine attacks in people with low magnesium levels.
-Dosages typically used in studies were 600 mg/day.
+The dosages typically used in studies were 600 mg/day.

 Individuals with diabetes are typically magnesium deficient, and some studies have suggested magnesium supplementation may help with insulin sensitivity and blood sugar control.